► Jaguar XE SV Project 8 review

 It's the most powerful Jaguar ever, though at 1742kg Project 8 is pretty porky, no lighter in fact than regular XE models – the V8 hardware is largely to blame for that.

-There’s also a choice of Track pack or regular models: Track pack variants get more aggressive, fixed-back manual bucket seats, no rear seats and a half roll-cage.
-Don’t tick that box and you’ll get electrically adjustable sports seats that still hold you well and actual rear seats.
+There's also a choice of Track pack or regular models: Track pack variants will see the rear seats removed and replaced with a half roll-cage, along with more aggressive, fixed-back manual bucket seats up front made of carbon fibre, saving 12.2kg.
+On the outside, you get a gloss black roof and decals on the side of the car.
+Don't tick that box and you'll get electrically adjustable sports seats that still hold you well and actual rear seats.

 How does it drive?

 Like a £150k Jaguar XE.
 Even at a relatively modest pace the aluminium structure feels stiff and incredibly together, the steering precise, chunkily detailed and keenly responsive.
 Jink the steering left and right and Project 8 follows your inputs with zero slack, and its substantial mass feels extremely well controlled.